Maxodie/BookEngine/README.md

 mingw32-make -C %target%
 ```
 ## Some parts differ from the book
-I want the architecture of the book remain very much the same.
+I want the architecture of the book to remain very much the same.
 I've changed some parts to suit my writing conventions and environment preference.
 So I use git submodules instead of connan, neovim instead of vs or vsc, and I used Glad instead of Glew for OpenGL.